Questions about the Tax Forfeiture Class-Action Settlement? Visit MNTaxForfeitureSettlement.com or call 1-833-709-0093

 St. Louis County commissioners serve a four-year term that is staggered among the board members, so that not all are elected at the same time.
 Newly elected commissioners take office the first Monday in January following their election.
 County board chairs are elected at the Board’s first meeting in early January.
 Commissioners’ salaries vary, because they are set by individual county boards at the beginning of each year.
 In recent years commissioner salaries in Minnesota have ranged from $5,600 to over $100,000 annually.

-The office of St. Louis County Commissioner is considered to be a full-time position with a 2022 annual salary of $65,896.67.
-The chair of the board receives an additional $3,000 per year; the vice-chair, $1,500.
+The office of St. Louis County Commissioner is considered to be a full-time position with a 2024 annual salary of $76,578.18.
+The chair of the board receives an additional $3,600 per year; the vice-chair, $1,800.
 As elected officials, commissioners do not accrue and are not charged for vacation, sick leave, personal leave, compensatory time, or holidays.
+They do receive county contributions towards participation in the county’s insurance programs commensurate to those contribution amounts received by county employees.

 County Management: Administration